-Dr. A. C. Bachmeyer Dr. George Berry Dr. Stockton Kimball Dr. Joseph Hinsey Dr. Dean F. Smiley or joseph rime,
+Dr. A. C. Bachmeyer Dr. George Berry Dr. Stockton Kimball Dr. Dean F. Smiley Dr. Joseph Hinsey

 LIAISON MEMBERS

 Dr. Harold S. Diehl

 Dr. Robert Hall

 The officers selected were: Stockton Kimball, Chairman, Dr. Donald Anderson, Secretary.

 Following this meeting, the Committee drew up a preliminary statement to the NSRB which was circulated to all schools and government agencies and some other agencies.
 The comments from these were incorporated in a revised statement discussed at the next meeting of the Committee on September 8th.